 The Institute of Local Government Studies (INLOGOV) is the leading academic centre for research and teaching on local governance and strategic public management.
 We enrich the world of local public service with research evidence and innovative ideas, making a positive difference.

-New Executive Programme: Public Management and Leadership (4 day course)
+New Executive Programme: Certificate in Overview and Scrutiny (3 day course)

 Explore complex issues, question conventional thought and address challenges in Public Management, Administration, Public Service Commissioning and Local Policy and Politics.